There are tons of helpful links, but many of them won’t work unless you are logged into the lab’s web portal.

-Key requests should be made through department coordinators, who will complete a key request form and submit it to the safety department.
+Key requests can be submitted by using the Facilities Key Request Site.
 Allow three business days for keys to be received.

 That all depends on how your department likes to handle purchasing.
 Some departments run purchasing through departmental coordinators, others like to have employees do their own purchasing (especially for small items).
 Regardless, it’s a good idea to talk to your manager first about the purchase (especially if it’s not budgeted).
 The purchasing department has prepared a PowerPoint that takes you through the process step by step.
 The price of the item or service you want to purchase also affects the process.
 Items greater than $6,000 require competitive bidding.
 These and other considerations are outlined in a purchasing flow chart prepared by the lab’s purchasing department.
 If you are ever in doubt, contact the purchasing department.